Nehle/horux/README.md

 reducer(1, {value: 2}) //5
 ```

 This allows us to cleanly create middleware reducers, that can work with the state without effecting the domain logic of our other reducers.
-For example, we can create a very simply logging middleware by simply doing the following.
+For example, we can add functionality for logging and error handling thusly.

 ```ts
 import { compose } from "horux";